-B. Income eligibility

-- 1. To be eligible for admission to developments or scattered-site units that were available for occupancy before 10/1/81, the family's annual income must be within the low-income limit set by HUD.
+- B. Income eligibility - 1.
+To be eligible for admission to developments or scattered-site units that were available for occupancy before 10/1/81, the family's annual income must be within the low-income limit set by HUD.
 This means the family income cannot exceed 80 percent of the median income for the area. - 2.
 To be eligible for admission to developments or scattered-site units that became available on or after 10/1/81, the family's annual income must be within the very low-income limit set by HUD, unless HUD grants an exception.
 This means that without a HUD exception, the family income cannot exceed 50 percent of the median income for the area. - 3.
 Income limits apply only at admission and are not applicable for continued occupancy. - 4.
 A family may not be admitted to the public housing program from another assisted housing program (e.g., tenant-based Section 8) or from a public housing program operated by another housing authority without meeting the income requirements of the Cheyenne Housing Authority. - 5.
 If the Cheyenne Housing Authority acquires a property for federal public housing purposes, the families living there must have incomes within the low-income limit in order to be eligible to remain as public housing tenants.

-6. Income limit restrictions do not apply to families transferring within the CHA Public Housing Program.

-C. Citizenship/Eligibility Status
+- 6. Income limit restrictions do not apply to families transferring within the CHA Public Housing Program. - C. Citizenship/Eligibility Status a.
+A family shall not be eligible for assistance unless every member of the family residing in the unit is determined to have eligible status, with the exception noted below.

-To be eligible each member of the family must be a citizen, national, or a non-citizen who has eligible immigration status under one of the categories set forth in Section 214 of the Housing and Community Development Act of 1980 (see 42 U.S.C.
+To be eligible each member of the family must be a citizen, national, or a noncitizen who has eligible immigration status under one of the categories set forth in Section 214 of the Housing and Community Development Act of 1980 (see 42 U.S.C.
 1436a(a)).